pedrib/PoC/advisories/TIBCO/tibco_tdv_rce.md

 If their policy starts with *"we take security very seriously"*, then it's going to be downhill from here and it is clear what they really mean (hint: they **DON'T** take security seriously).

 Still, it doesn't say anywhere that they don't confirm security issues to whoever reported them?
-I responded with a polite email saying that I can wait for confirmation, but please come back to me on whether you will give me credit, issue an advisory, etc. Their response was:
+I responded with a polite email saying that I can wait for confirmation, but please come back to me on whether you will issue an advisory, inform your customers and if they can mention my name as the vulnerability discoverer.
+Their response was:

 > Unfortunately, I am unable to answer any of your questions due to TIBCO’s security policy https://www.tibco.com/security/vulnerability-disclosure-policy
 > I will update you as soon as I can.